 It is recommended that staff who are responsible for resilience, sustainability, and/or planning should complete the self-assessment survey with support as needed from other cross-functional departments.
-The time it takes to complete the survey will be dependent on the level of detail provided in the response, however, it is estimated to take 5 – 10 hours to complete.
+The time it takes to complete the survey will be dependent on the level of detail provided in the response, however, it is estimated to take 1 – 5 hours to complete.
+Last year’s responses will be pre-populated in the survey and respondents will have access to them while completing the survey.
+Alternatively, respondents can download their previous year’s responses via the Compact C-CAT webpage.
 Please submit only one survey response per local or tribal government.

-The attached document provides all survey questions (in a fillable pdf format) to allow a respondent to review the survey in its entirety before beginning the response process in Survey Monkey.
-Only responses provided in Survey Monkey will be accepted.
-Within Survey Monkey, respondents will have the ability to save a portion of the survey and return to complete at a later date.
+The attached document provides all survey questions (in a fillable pdf format) to allow a respondent to review the survey in its entirety before beginning the response process in SOGOSurvey.
+Only responses provided in SOGOSurvey will be accepted.
+Within the survey platform, respondents will have the ability to save a portion of the survey and return to complete at a later date.
 However, once you click “done” at the end of the survey, you have completed your survey and you will not be able to go back and make edits to your responses.
-Please contact Russell Paez if you need access to your survey responses.
+Please contact Russell Paez, [email protected], if you need access to your survey responses.

-In 2021, the first year this survey will be administered, the Compact endeavors to establish a baseline of what climate actions local governments are advancing across the Compact region.
-In responding to this year’s survey, please report on the most impactful activities the local government has done to advance the 11 priority actions through calendar year 2020, even if the activity took place prior to 2020.
-However, if the activity was advanced many years ago, has since become antiquated/outdated, and is no longer used to inform your climate action work, please do not include it (e.g. a GHG inventory conducted in 2010 and not updated since).
+In 2021, the first year this survey was administered, the Compact aimed to establish a baseline of what climate actions local governments are advancing across the Compact region.
+In responding to this year’s survey, please report on the most impactful activities the local government has done to advance the 11 priority actions in calendar year 2021 (January 1, 2021 – December 31, 2021)

-This document contains all survey questions to allow a respondent to review before beginning the response process in Survey Monkey.
-A respondent can return to the survey as many times as necessary once they have begun in Survey Monkey.
+This document contains all survey questions to allow a respondent to review before beginning the response process in SOGOSurvey.
+A respondent can return to the survey as many times as necessary once they have begun in SOGOSurvey.

 This document contains guidance developed by an equity advisory committee to support local governments in their efforts to embed equity in their climate action.
 While this document is comprehensive, it is not meant to be exhaustive of every possible step a local government can take to advance equitable climate action.

-To learn more about how the Compact will use the survey results, please refer to “How will the Climate Assessment Tool be used?”
+To learn more about how the Compact will use the survey results, please refer to the Regional Climate Assessment Snapshot.